- Religion and Philosophy»

-“Desire the cordwainer that he make shoes for me.”
+“Ask the cordwainer to make shoes for me.”
 She commanded.

-But when the ladies spoke to Gwydion he answered them “Nay.
-I will not make shoes for thy lady until she allows me to measure her foot myself.”
+But when the ladies spoke to Gwydion he answered them “No. I will not make shoes for the lady until she allows me to measure her foot myself.”

-So Arianrhod went down to the port and saw Gwydion though she knew him not.
+So Arianrhod went down to the port and saw Gwydion but she did not recognize him..

 “Good day to you.”
 She said “Are you now able to make shoes for me?”

-“With the right measure before me I may indeed.”
+“If I may measure you corrctly, I may indeed.”
 Replied Gwydion

-Then a small wren landed on the prow of the boat.
-Picking up a small stone the boy threw it and knocked the wren off it perch.
-Observing the child’s long yellow hair and good aim Arianrhod declared “The little Lion has a steady hand.”
+Just then a small wren landed on the prow of the boat.
+Picking up a small stone the boy threw it and knocked the wren off it's perch.
+Observing the child’s long yellow hair and good aim Arianrhod declared “The little Lion has a steady hand."